 5. Direct to Film Printing

-Direct to film shortly known as DTF is a famous printing method for t-shirts where you transfer designs onto fabric from a special PET film using powder and heat.
-This technique is suitable for variety of fabrics including polyester and cotton which makes it versatile.
+Direct to film, also known as DTF, is a famous printing method for t-shirts where you transfer designs onto fabric from a special PET film using powder and heat.
+This technique is suitable for a variety of fabrics, including polyester and cotton, which makes it versatile.

-These prints are bright and vibrant, while fitted on top of the fabric rather than get absorbed in it giving the prints a shiny, plastic finish.
-It also has the ability to transfer color onto any base making it a preferred choice for many custom printing projects.
+These prints are bright and vibrant, while fitted on top of the fabric rather than getting absorbed in it, giving the prints a shiny, plastic finish.
+It also has the ability to transfer color onto any base,making it a preferred choice for many custom printing projects.

 PROS:

-- Suitable for variety of fabrics including polyester and cotton.
+- Suitable for a variety of fabrics, including polyester and cotton.

-- Prints are very vibrant and appealing that sits on top of the fabric.
+- Prints are very vibrant and appealing, which sit on top of the fabric.

 - No need to worry about the base color of the fabric.